Lab 7: D3 II: Intro to Interaction

 Indeed, without axes, a scatterplot does not even look like a chart.
 Let’s add them!

 As shown in lecture, the first step to add axes is to create space for them.
-We define margins in our JS:
+Define a margin object as you did in Step 2.3 of Lab 6.

 Now we would need to adjust our scales to account for these margins by changing: